Kantara Castle: Architecture

 A plan of the Kantara Castle.

 Kantara is situated on an elevation of 550–600 m above sea level.
 The castle is surrounded by ridges of barren granite and sandstone bedrock which were used as the main building materials for the castle's construction.
 The materials were subjected to coarse masonry; most of the buildings are coated with thick layers of plaster to cover the poor quality of the materials.
 Doors, windows and quoins were transported from elsewhere.
 The lack of local water sources necessitated the collection of rainwater through the use flat roofs which were connected to the cisterns through a drainage system.
 Among the six cisterns used the largest stood outside the walls.
 Buildings contained bread ovens and perhaps even a mill.

-The steep crags limit the available pathways to a narrow valley on its eastern side, which is guarded by twin towers named Nicolas and Faucherre respectively.
+The steep crags limit the available pathways to a narrow valley on its eastern side, which is guarded by twin towers named Nicolas and Faucherre.
 The first gate is followed by a barrel vaulted barbican, a steep chicane then leads to the portcullis protected main gate.
 The barbican shows great similarities with contemporary Cilician Armenian designs, having a gallery of arrowslits and two towers of its own.
 To the north of the main gate stands a horseshoe shaped tower providing additional support to the defenders of the barbican.
 The apsidal vault at the front of the tower facilitates better shock absorption.
-Despite its similarities to Roman and Byzantine military architecture it was in fact constructed sometime between 1208 and 1228.
+Despite its similarities to Roman and Byzantine military architecture it was constructed sometime between 1208 and 1228.

 The surrounding 120 × 70 m wall contained ten garrison rooms which were constructed in the late 14th century, the barracks were connected with a latrine.
-A concealed postern, guarded by two towers lies on the south–western corner of the castle.
-To the south of the main gate, was built a rectangular, barrel vaulted keep, used a prison, later converted into a cistern.
-The centre of its northern wall is graced by a refined late 14th century Frankish window built from what once was an embrasure.
-The shape of the embrasures throughout the castle points out that they were mainly used by crossbowmen.
+A concealed postern, guarded by two towers lies on the southwestern corner of the castle.
+A rectangular, barrel vaulted keep, used a prison and later converted into a cistern was built to the south of the main gate.
+The centre of its northern wall has a late 14th century Frankish window built from what once was an embrasure.
+The shape of the embrasures throughout the castle show that they were mainly used by crossbowmen.
 At the top of the castle stand the ruins of "The Queen's Chamber", an alleged fortified chapel destroyed in a Turkish naval bombardment in 1525 and looted in the 19th century.

+In popular culture

+Kantara Castle appears in the video game Assassin's Creed: Bloodlines.